-The Brunswick County Master Gardener Volunteer Association (BCMGVA) generates funding for maintaining the Gardens through traditional plant sales in Spring and an online plant sale in Fall.
+The Brunswick County Extension Master Gardener Volunteer Association (BCMGVA) generates funding for maintaining the Gardens through traditional plant sales in Spring and an online plant sale in Fall.
 Classes are offered for “A Day in the Yard” taught by MGs.
 The new “House Calls” program encourages donations earmarked for maintaining the Botanical Gardens.

 A major goal is to have all the plants identified so it becomes a true CPP ( Certified Plant Professional) garden where professional landscapers test their knowledge and the general public can learn about a variety of plant life that could grace their personal landscapes.

-Shawn, Horticultural Assistant and curator for the Botanical Gardens oversees general maintenance.
+Shawn Lennon, Horticultural Assistant and curator for the Botanical Gardens oversees general maintenance.
 BCMGVA is a small organization and it is incredible how much they have accomplished by embracing the goal of taking pride in the Botanical Gardens to further their own education and improve MG outreach opportunities with Brunswick communities.